dmoonfire/fedran/src/rutejìmo.markdown

   - Clan Member
   - Sand and Blood Characters
   - Sand and Blood Primary Characters
-needEdit: true
-summary: 'The slowest courier of the [Shimusògo]() clan and protagonist of [Sand and Blood]().'
+summary: "The slowest and weakest of the [Shimusògo]() clan."
 ---

-Rutejìmo (Jìmo for short) is a courier of the [Shimusògo]() clan.
-While growing up, he was unremarkable but he quickly became one of their greatest legends.
+Rutejìmo (Jìmo for short) is a teenager of the [Shimusògo]() clan.
+While growing up, he was unremarkable and had little skill to make himself notable.
+But, over the years, he slowly became something more.

 # Early Life